MingchenXia/home/readme.md

 - The trace operator of quasi-plurisubharmonic functions on compact Kähler manifolds, (joint with Tamás Darvas). [arXiv:2403.08259](https://arxiv.org/abs/2403.08259)

 > A different point of view to the trace operator can be found in my lecture notes at Zhejiang university.
+Given the strong analogy with the usual trace opeartor, it is natural to ask if one could solve the Dirichlet problem for our trace operators: Is it possible to extend (in the sense of trace operators, up to I-equivalence) any Kähler current within a given big cohomology class?

 ### Non-Archimedean geometry and algebraic geometry